mithunkumarc/learning_java/examples/11. prototype_scope/ReadMe.md

+#### spring container giver new object every time when we request a bean/dependency

         When defining a <bean> you have the option of declaring a scope for that bean.
         For example, to force Spring to produce a new bean instance each time one is needed,